ronaldtorres/website/about/index.md

 **Other Skills**

 - Experience in **Ruby**, developed small gems wich different purposes.
-I have also a few experience with **Rails**.
+I have also a few of experience with **Rails**.
 - **Javascript**: A bit of experience in Javascript, patterns and frameworks such as BackboneJS, JQuery, Underscore.
 Moreover I have experience using CoffeeScript as a Javascript language wrapper.

 **Played With**

-- Node, Gulp, Vagrant, Nginx, Jekyll, Octopress.
+- Node, Gulp, Nginx, Jekyll, Octopress.
 - Regular Expressions.
 - AngularJS, Ionic Framework.
-- Rails, ActiveRecord
+- Rails, ActiveRecord.
-- Android Annotations, Loopj Async HTTP, Android TV Layout building.
+- Android development.

 ## Work experience

-I've worked on different apps since I started as a mobile developer like Solare and Yonkipops amongst others but currently they are no longer mantained because I'm currently focused on my current project GitDo, and the company I'm working for, SoundCloud.
-I also maintain some Open Source libraries used by developers around the world.

 ### [Redbooth](https://redbooth.com/)
 I started with Redbooth in 2013 and I joined the iOS team to work remotely (I was finishing the University) as a Freelance.
 During the that year I was working for Redbooth I improved my knowledge on areas like data persistance, API interactions, Core Data, mobile architectures, Objective-C patterns, and had the opportunity to deal with XMPP helping the company to build its own chat client integrated into the company's solution.
 Moreover I had the opportunity to develop for the Android team too which for me was a good chance to dive into the Android development.
 I've been improving my Android background since them and although it's not at the level of the iOS one it's pretty one.